wangtiga/wangtiga.github.io/_posts/2019-09-17-linux_command.md

 echo ""
 echo ""
-echo "I will upload ccmserver to targethost, and restart it!" echo "  usage: deplay.sh hostitem" echo ""
+echo "I will upload bserver to targethost, and restart it!" echo "  usage: deplay.sh hostitem" echo ""